Pareto Frontier for the Performance-Complexity Trade-off in Beyond Diagonal Reconfigurable Intelligent Surfaces: Numerical Results

 \section{Numerical Results}

-In Fig.~\ref{fig:pareto}, we report the Pareto frontier given by \eqref{eq:pareto}, delimiting the region of feasible BD-RIS architectures with $N=64$ elements.
-This frontier is compared with the performance-complexity trade-off achieved by the BD-RIS architectures recently proposed \cite{she20,ner23}.
+In Fig.~\ref{fig:pareto}, we report the Pareto frontier given by \eqref{eq:pareto}, delimiting the region of feasible BD-RIS architectures\footnote{Note that the average received signal power has no units since is computed with unit transmit power and unit channel gains with no loss of generality.}.
+Specifically, the feasible region is delimited by \eqref{eq:pareto} when $C\in[N,2N-1]$ since \eqref{eq:pareto} gives the maximum performance achievable with complexity $C$, and by the horizontal line $\mathrm{E}[\bar{P}_R]=N^2$ when $C>2N-1$ since $N^2$ is the performance upper bound \cite{she20}.
+We fix $N=64$ in Fig.~\ref{fig:pareto} to obtain a fair comparison in terms of the space occupied by the RIS.

+The derived frontier is compared with the performance-complexity trade-off achieved by the BD-RIS architectures recently proposed in \cite{she20,ner23}.
+Since each BD-RIS is characterized by its circuit complexity $C$ and average received signal power $\mathrm{E}[\bar{P}_R]$, each BD-RIS is represented as a point in Fig.~\ref{fig:pareto} with coordinates $(C,\mathrm{E}[\bar{P}_R])$.
 More precisely, we report group- and forest-connected RISs, both achieving a performance

-and with complexity $C^{\mathrm{Group}}=N(N/G+1)/2$ and $C^{\mathrm{Forest}}=2N-G$, respectively.
+and with complexity $C^{\mathrm{Group}}=N(N/G+1)/2$ and $C^{\mathrm{Forest}}=2N-G$, respectively, depending on the group size $N/G$ \cite{she20,ner23}.
 Note that \eqref{eq:EPR-group} is obtained by setting $N_g=N/G$, $\forall g$, in \eqref{eq:EPR1}.
-The forest-connected RISs in Fig.~\ref{fig:pareto} have group sizes 2, 4, 8, and 16, while the group-connected RISs have group sizes 4, 8, and 16 since forest- and group-connected RISs with group sizes 2 are equivalent.
+The four forest-connected RISs in Fig.~\ref{fig:pareto} have group sizes 2, 4, 8, and 16, while the three group-connected RISs have group sizes 4, 8, and 16 since forest- and group-connected RISs with group sizes 2 are equivalent \cite{ner23}.
 Besides, we report fully- and tree-connected RISs, both achieving

-and with complexity $C^{\mathrm{Fully}}=N(N+1)/2$ and $C^{\mathrm{Tree}}=2N-1$, respectively, where \eqref{eq:EPR-fully} is derived by setting $G=1$ in \eqref{eq:EPR-group}.
+and with complexity $C^{\mathrm{Fully}}=N(N+1)/2$ and $C^{\mathrm{Tree}}=2N-1$, respectively \cite{she20,ner23}, where \eqref{eq:EPR-fully} is derived by setting $G=1$ in \eqref{eq:EPR-group}.
 Finally, we report the single-connected RIS architecture, achieving a performance given by

-and with complexity $C^{\mathrm{Single}}=N$, where \eqref{eq:EPR-single} is derived by setting $G=N$ in \eqref{eq:EPR-group}.
+and with complexity $C^{\mathrm{Single}}=N$ \cite{she20}, where \eqref{eq:EPR-single} is derived by setting $G=N$ in \eqref{eq:EPR-group}.